What is the Language Class?

 Eligibility Criteria for enrolment in a Language Class

-1. Assessment by a psychologist on a standardised test of intelligence which places nonverbal ability within the average range or above (ie Performance IQ of 90 or more).
+places non-verbal ability within the average range or above (i.e. non-verbal IQ of 90, or

-3. The child’s difficulties are not attributed to hearing impairment.
+c) The pupil’s difficulties are not attributable to hearing impairment; where the pupil is

-4. Emotional or behavioural disorders or a physical disability are not considered to be primary causes.
-(See DES Circulars 02/05 (Special Education Section DES, 2005) and 0038/07 (DES, 2007a) for details at education.gov.ie
+d) Emotional and behavioural disorders or a physical disability are not considered to be primary

 Is a Language Class suitable for my child?